TeaRexcellence/mysterium/README.md

 <br>

 ### 3. Docker Compose:
-- Create a docker compose file called *docker-compose.yml* and place it in the *Mysterium* root folder.
+- Create a docker compose file called *docker-compose.yml* and place it in the */mysterium/* root folder.

 > /mysterium/docker-compose.yml